lgoodcode/payload-cms-template/README.md

 # Deployment

+## Heroku

-The CMS is hosted on Heroku.
-To allow it to work in Heroku, we have to modify the install step because it will install the new dependencies which will break the admin page.
+To allow Payload with ESLint and Prettier (known so far that will break Payload) to work in Heroku, we have to make a few modifications.

-We use the `heroku-postbuild` script will run instead of the default `npm run build`.
-Within the script, we install the modules again with the `--legacy-peer-deps` flag.
-Followed by that, we run the build script and the CMS is ready to be used.
+### Dependencies

+`cross-env` and `typescript` need to be moved as a dependency from devDependency to allow them to be used during the build process.

+### Script

+Add `USE_NPM_INSTALL=true` and `BUILD_WEBHOOK_URL` environment variables to config vars.
+The former is to use `npm ci`.
+This is to allow the use of the `legacy-peer-deps` flag.
+The latter is the webhook that will be used to trigger rebuilds of the front-end.
+This is only required for SSG sites and can be modified in the `lib/triggerBuild.ts` file.

+Add `"heroku-postbuild": "npm install --legacy-peer-deps && npm run build"` to the `package.json` scripts.
+This is a script unique to Heroku and will use this specific script instead of `npm build`.
+So we perform out needed install and then run the build.

 ## **Important**